 A commitment line thirty feet from the scoring line or scoring plate will be used.
 Once a runner's foot touches the ground on or past this line, the runner is committed to advancing to the scoring line or scoring plate and may no longer be tagged out.
 EFFECT: Tag of the runner by a defensive player will not be allowed.
-The runner will be called safe and the ball remains live.
-NOTE: If a runner re-crosses the commitment line in an attempt to return to third base, he will be declared out and the ball remains live.
+The runner will be called safe, the ball remains live and the runner is not required to touch the scoring plate or cross the scoring line.
+NOTE: If a runner re-crosses the commitment line for any reason in an attempt to return to third base, he will be declared out and the ball remains live.